 About Ropes & Gray LLP

-Attorneys at Ropes & Gray are like boomerangs—more than 50 attorneys have returned to the firm since January 2012.
+Ropes & Gray develops deep ties with its lawyers for the length of their careers—from starting as summer associates to exploring opportunities outside of the firm.
+Notably, many attorneys return to the firm—more than 50 attorneys have returned to the firm since January 2012.
 These “re-ttorneys” bring valuable experiences back to the firm after stints in-house, within government, or elsewhere.
 But as some attorneys return, others launch.
 The firm’s GO (“Global Opportunities”) program offers firm lawyers the opportunity to work in a new city at one of the firm’s other offices or temporarily for one of the firm’s clients.